reapp/new-site/source/_drafts/Simplify-Flux-with-Immutable-js-and-Fynx.md

       dogs: {}
     });

-That's it, just one store!
+That's all.
 Use it's keys as you would normal Flux stores.
 There's no store methods, no waitFor, just a single cursor.

 ### Actions

-The power with Fynx, is in the actions.
+The power of Fynx is in its actions.
 Our actions.js:

     import { createAsyncActions } from 'fynx';

-    let Actions = createAsyncActions([
+    var Actions = createAsyncActions([
       'loadDogs'
     ]);